-Boy, eight, urges company to lower price of cystic fibrosis drug
+'You have the medicine that can make me feel much better': Boy, 8, pens letter asking drug company to lower prices

 -

+'You have the medicine that can make me feel much better': Boy, 8, pens letter asking drug company to lower prices

-An eight-year-old boy with cystic fibrosis has urged a pharmaceutical company to lower the price of a drug so it can be made available on the NHS.
+Watch eight-year-old Luis Walker, who has cystic fibrosis, read his letter to a pharmaceutical company urging them to lower the price of a drug so it can be made available on the NHS.

-Orkambi received its European licence exactly 1,000 days ago, but the National Institute of Care and Excellence (Nice) has not recommended it for use on grounds of cost-effectiveness.

-Luis Walker and hundreds of other children are expected to write to Vertex Pharmaceuticals on Wednesday, in a bid to bring a resolution to negotiations over the cost of the drug.
+Luis and hundreds of other children are expected to write to Vertex Pharmaceuticals on Wednesday, in a bid to bring a resolution to negotiations over the cost of the drug.

+Orkambi received its European licence exactly 1,000 days ago, but the National Institute of Care and Excellence (NICE) has not recommended it for use on grounds of cost-effectiveness.

 In a handwritten letter to Rebecca Hunt, Vertex vice-president for corporate affairs, Luis wrote: "You have the medicine that can make me feel much better and not have to spend so much time in hospital please sell it to my country.